EdgeApp/airbitz-core/readme.md

 The "cli" directory contains a command-line tool for exercising the core.
 We use this internally for debugging and testing.

-The "test" directory conains unit tests.
+The "test" directory contains unit tests.

 The "util" directory contains ancillary utilities, such as a script for generating private keys from an exported wallet seed.